OrNixz/shop-app/README.md

 3. Show Product: See detailed information about a specific product.
 4. Edit Product: Update product information, including name, brand, color, price, and category.
 5. Delete Product: Removes a product from the database.
+6. Garment Index: Displays a list of products with their names and locations.
+7. Create Garment: Provides a form for users to add new garments to the system.
+8. Show Garment: Presents detailed information about a particular products.
+Includes location, contact details, and a list of related products.

 ## 3. Getting Started
 1. Make sure you have already installed Node.js and MongoDB on your system.